MicrosoftDocs/sql-docs/docs/connect/ado-net/event-counters.md

 ### Consume in-proc

 You can consume the counter values via the [EventListener](/dotnet/api/system.diagnostics.tracing.eventlistener) API.
-An `EventListener` is an in-proc way of consuming any events written by all instances of an [EventSource](/dotnet/api/system.diagnostics.tracing.eventsource) in your application.
+An `EventListener` is an in-proc way of consuming any event written by instances of an [EventSource](/dotnet/api/system.diagnostics.tracing.eventsource) in your application.
 For more information, see [EventListener](/dotnet/api/system.diagnostics.tracing.eventlistener).

 #### In-proc example

-The following sample code, enables events with `EventCounterIntervalSec=1` if event source was `Microsoft.Data.SqlClient.EventSource`.
-And it writes the counter name with its value that has `Mean` property on each event counter update.
+The following sample code captures `Microsoft.Data.SqlClient.EventSource` events using `EventCounterIntervalSec=1`.
+It writes the counter name and its `Mean` value on each event counter update.

 > [!NOTE]
-> It's required to specify the `EventCounterIntervalSec` property value while enabling event.
+> It's required to specify the `EventCounterIntervalSec` property value when enabling this event.

 [!code-csharp[SqlClientDiagnosticCounter#1](~/../sqlclient/doc/samples/SqlClientDiagnosticCounter.cs#1)]